 Anti Trafficking in Persons Alliance Vietnam

-Support for girls identified at at risk
+Special protection for girls identified at risk

 Due to their unique living environment and social relations, younger girls such as daughters and young sisters of women involved into prostitution face higher risk of sexual abuse, early sex debut and sex trafficking.
 AAT Follow up them and support them for their education at school and provide education based on life skill and sex related risks.

 Education for children against sex-related risks

 Education on reproductive health and on sex related risks, providing tools for self-protection from sexual abuse, exploitation and the risks of human trafficking.
 To push the implementation of the education on sex related risks in all schools of Vietnam before the end of 2018, AAT work on the development of a board of partners to enclose NGOs, Foreign Embassies, UN agencies, local artists, and media, in order to work with the Ministry of Education.
 Contact us if you like to participate on this board.

 Outreach program with skilled peer educators approaching women and teenagers involved in prostitution on the streets, in parks, cafes, karaoke parlors and restaurants.
 AAT supports mental and physical health, education on safe sex practices, condoms and reconversion through vocational training and micro loans.